mozilla/treeherder/docs/submitting_data.rst

 and generate the necessary artifacts accordingly.
 The outline below describes what artifacts *Treeherder* will generate depending on what has been submitted.

+See :ref:`schema_validation` for more info on validating some specialized JSON data.

 JobCollections
 ^^^^^^^^^^^^^^